Ten FAQs on sales promotions.

 The same principles apply to planning a series of campaigns.

-To be effective, you need to understand your target market and the competitive environment, and design your sales promotion efforts to help you achieve your overall marketing objectives.
+To be effective, you need to understand your target market and the competitive environment, and design your sales promotion efforts to help you achieve your marketing objectives.
 How sales promotion fits in will depend on your circumstances.
 For example, you can use sales promotion to:

 Sales promotion can be particularly useful as a way of providing a short-term boost to sales during slow periods.

-The marketing plan should highlight expected peaks and troughs of sales activity - for example, a pre-Christmas rush or February slump.
+The marketing plan should highlight expected peaks and troughs of sales activity - for example, a pre-Christmas rush or a February slump.
 Sales promotion, used intelligently, should be used to iron out these distortions to make best use of management and staff time, plant and resources, and to even out cash flow.

 If sales are meeting expectations, then sales promotion may just waste your time and money.
 But when a new rival appears on the scene or a new product is launched, you need to promote to avoid losing sales and market share.